 Get free 24-hour flood warnings

 Available by phone, text or email, free flood warnings can give you the extra time you need to secure your home or business.

 1. Know how to turn off your gas, water and electricity.
 If you’re not sure, ask your supplier for advice.

 2. Get a waterproof bag and keep a kit of essential items in it.
 Things like some emergency money, your insurance documents and a torch.
 A battery powered radio is also a good idea.

 3. If you think you need them, buy special flood protection products like floodboards, airbrick covers and a toilet bung to protect your home from sewer backflow.

 4. Put your policy's claims line number in your mobile, so it's with you at all times.
-We have a number of different Home Insurance policies, find the right number for you.
+Visit our Contact Us page to find the right number.

 You'll find an independent directory of flood protection products and services on the National Flood Forum.

 What to do if a flood is imminent

 1. Turn off your gas and electricity supply if it’s safe.
 Never touch the electricity supply if you’re standing in water.

 2. Move your valuables and anything else you can up to higher levels in your home if possible.